stackforge/pecan/docs/source/routing.rst

 ``bestsellers``.
 Next, Pecan would lookup ``catalog`` on the root controller.
 Using the ``catalog`` object, Pecan would then lookup ``books``, followed by ``bestsellers``.
 What if the URL ends in a slash?
-Pecan will check for an ``index`` method on the current object.
+Pecan will check for an ``index`` method on the last controller object.

-To illustrate further, the following paths...
+To illustrate further, the following paths:

 ::